bleedingmemory/hello-world./README.md

 i'm going to give out a few of my DNIs..

 ANY PROBLEMATIC PEOPLE, IN ANY WAY OR FORM, PLEASE DNI.
-I'm talking people who support pedos, etc.
+I'm talking people who support pedos irl, etc. fictional proships, comships and darkships are fine as long as you don't describe it in a sexual manner to me.

 PLEASE DNI IF YOU BRING UP ANY ADULT TOPICS TOO.
 I'M STILL A MINOR, HAHA..